-Google Maps' 'Snake' Game For April Fools' Day Will Make You Feel So Nostalgic
+Google Maps Released Its Own Version Of 'Snake' That'll Make You Feel So Nostalgic

 Do you remember the days when the only game on your cell phone was Snake?
 I definitely do, because I played it all the time.
 I remember getting my first Nokia cell and sitting in my room for hours guiding the virtual snake around my tiny black-and-white phone screen (ah, the good old days).
 TBH, I'm getting nostalgic just thinking about it.
 Sure, there have been updated versions of the classic game since then — and now, Google is hopping on the Snake train (literally).
 ICYMI, Google Maps' Snake game for April Fools' Day is here, and it replaces your beloved snake with a virtual train.
 It's the #throwback that I needed on my phone.